-It is apparent that the location set was Jordan, not, Iraq.
-In one scene, a wall shows with a Jordanian soccer team's name, drawn in Arabic on it.
-And in another scene, a cell phone shop with an ad for a Jordanian cell phone provider (Umniah).
+It is apparent that the location set was Jordan, not Iraq.
+In one scene, a wall displays a Jordanian soccer team's name drawn in Arabic; in another, a cell phone shop has an ad for a Jordanian cell phone provider (Umniah).
 Both are purely Jordanian.
 See more »

 Was this review helpful to you?